Jell/method_not_missing/README.md

 Implements missing methods on the fly by googling their implementation on rubydoc.info.
 Because Ruby.

-Intance variables are added when needed and missing classes are also declared at runtime.
+Instance variables are added when needed and missing classes are also declared at runtime.

 There's some backtracking if the implementation found raises an error